EngineerDanny/CS685-Microbe-Network-Research/Fall-2022/README.md

 | **Link to Data**             | No data available                                                              | No data available                                    | No data available                                                                                                                         | No data available                                                                                                   | [data](https://github.com/guido-s/netmeta/tree/develop/data)                                                           |

+## Week 3
-- **[Week 3](https://github.com/EngineerDanny/microbe-network-research/tree/main/Fall-2022/week_3_conditional_dependence_methods)**  : Research on existing R packages available on CRAN, Github or Bioconductor that implement the conditional-dependence methods like SPIEC-EASI, MDiNE, MixMPLN, COZINE, etc
+Research on existing R packages available on CRAN, Github or Bioconductor that implement the conditional-dependence methods like SPIEC-EASI, MDiNE, MixMPLN, COZINE, etc

 | Conditional Dependence Method | R package                                            | Principle                                                                                                           | Link to Data                                            |
 |-------------------------------|------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------|